Chapter 1: Chapter 1

 Making an excuse to go back to the room was easy.
 Once she had claimed to be tired, she had politely excused herself from the table.
 Her mother had allowed it, fully trusting that her daughter would be able to return to their room on her own.
 Little did she knew that Anneliese was heading back up to the A-Deck.
 She had immediately known which clock to which the note referred to and she could only hope that he hadn't decided that he didn't want to wait anymore.
 As she reached the bottom of the steps, she sighed in relief when she saw the back of his pale blond head.
 He was turned away from her, giving her the chance to collect herself.

 As she got closer, Gilbert could sense someone coming behind him and turned as the clock struck.
 He smiled widely upon seeing her which caused her to smile as well.
 It was a real one that reached her eyes.
-Gilbert knew very well He would have waited all night for her if that's what it took.
+Gilbert knew very well that he would have waited all night for her if that's what it took.
 Part of him had doubted if she'd even be able to get away from those people, even for a few hours, but it quickly melted away.

 "Want to go to a real party?"